Jack0Chan/PyUPPAAL/README.md

 ## 3. Verify a Model

 Lets take the following model P1 with query `A[] not deadlock` as the example.
-You can download this file via [this_link].
+You can download this file via [this_link](https://github.com/Jack0Chan/pyuppaal/blob/main/src/tests/demo.xml).

 <img src=https://raw.githubusercontent.com/Jack0Chan/pyuppaal/main/src/tests/figs/demo.png width=250 />